huj31415/VaporCone/README.md

 ## Features
 * Adds a part to Utility called "Vapor cone generator" that looks like the small linear RCS port
 * Includes 4 preset sizes and a disable option (for displaying cones in different orientations)
+* Includes 2 shape variants, flat conical for aircraft and rockets and rounded for rockets

 ## How to use
 * Just put the Vapor cone generator part wherever you want a vapor cone to be